 Stephen A. Schwarzman Building Tours

-Grades K-5 School Group Visits and Day Camp Groups
+Grades 2-6 School Group Visits and Day Camp Groups

-Tours for K-5 student groups are available by appointment only and must be scheduled 6 weeks in advance.
-For more information please call the Children’s Center at 212-621-0208.
+Free tours for 2nd-6th grade student groups are available by appointment only and must be scheduled at least 8 weeks in advance.
+For more information, please call the Children’s Center at 212.621.0208.

-Tours and orientations for high school, undergraduate and graduate school programs are available by appointment only and must be scheduled 6 weeks in advance.
-For more information, please email firstname.lastname@example.org.
+The Library welcomes research orientations for high school, college, and graduate student groups.
+These visits are available by appointment only and must be scheduled at least 6 weeks in advance.
+For research orientation visits, please contact email@example.com and we will get back to you with availability.
+For building tours only (no research orientation), please email firstname.lastname@example.org.

 Access for Persons with Disabilities

 All public service units of the Library are wheelchair accessible.
 A ramp entrance to the building is located at the 42nd Street entrance.
 All levels of the building are accessible by an elevator at the north end of the building.

 Don't forget!
 The Stephen A. Schwarzman Building is a working research library.